mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.Microsoft-Entra-ID/docs.md

 !!!!!
 See [the Mender features page](https://mender.io/product/features?target=_blank)
 !!!!! for an overview of all Mender plans and features.

-This example will show you how to set Azure Entra ID as an Identity Provider (IdP) for Hosted Mender as a Service Provider (SP).
+This example will show you how to set Microsoft Entra ID as an Identity Provider (IdP) for Hosted Mender as a Service Provider (SP).

 ## Prerequisites

 * Hosted Mender on a [free trial](https://mender.io/demo) or Enterprise plan.
-* Azure Entra ID with the capability to create and customize a SAML enterprise application
+* Microsoft Entra ID with the capability to create and customize a SAML enterprise application

 ## Setup

 ![](01-new-application.png)

-Under Azure Entra ID, select the creation of a new application. **(1)**
+Under Microsoft Entra ID, select the creation of a new application. **(1)**

 ![](02-create-new-app.png)